Datakokk/ml-fraud-detector/README.md

 ## 📚 References

 - Part of the [ChainSentinel](https://github.com/your_username/ChainSentinel) ecosystem.
-- Inspired by clean architecture patterns and the [Biblioteca](https://github.com/Datakokk/Biblioteca) project.
 - Integrates with Google Cloud services and external blockchain APIs like Etherscan.